algernon-A/ImageOverlay/Properties/LatestChangelog.md

-- Change default rotation by 180 degrees.
+- Adjust rotation for OSM and QGIS overlays.